frederic-perez/Cardiac-electrophysiology/glossary.md

 __fluoroshot__
 __focal atrial tachycardia__ _n_
 __French catheter scale__ _n_ (French scale, French gauge) [[Wikipedia]](https://en.wikipedia.org/wiki/French_catheter_scale) Commonly used to measure the size of a catheter.
 It is most often abbreviated as Fr, but can often be seen abbreviated as Fg, FR or F. The diameter of a round catheter in millimeters can be determined by dividing the French size by 3.
+__ganglionated plexi__ _n_ The term “ganglionated” refers to the presence of ganglia, which are clusters of nerve cell bodies.
+“Plexi” is a plural form of “plexus,” which means a network or interweaving of nerves or blood vessels.
+Together, “ganglionated plexi” refers to a network of nerve cells on the heart that are involved in regulating its function.
 __granuloma__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/Granuloma) _Noncaseating granulomas._
 __heart__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Heart)
 __hematopoiesis__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Haematopoiesis)